Caldey Island: Child sexual abuse

+In April 2024 Caldey Abbey commissioned an independent review into the historical child sexual abuse, led by leading social worker and former assistant police and crime commissioner at South Wales Police, Jan Pickles OBE, which was completed, and published in December 2024.
+The island now works with The Catholic Safeguarding Standards Agency (CSSA), and has appointed a safeguarding officer to ensure such events are not allowed to repeat and ensure the island is safe for visitors in the present and future.

+In December 2024, the abbot, Father Jan Rossey, apologised for the abuse and its cover-up.
+Monks have agreed to a 'no touch' policy for visitors and will report any accidental physical contact, as recommended by the independent review.

 Geography

 Caldey Island is about 1.5 mi long and 1 mi in width at its widest.
 It has an area of 538 acre and its highest elevation is 197 ft.
 The island lies in Carmarthen Bay on the northern side of the Bristol Channel in the county of Pembrokeshire, a little over 2.5 mi south of Tenby on the mainland of southwest Wales.
 It is separated from the mainland by Caldey Sound.
-A ferry service from Tenby goes to Caldey Island in the spring and summer months when the weather allows.
-Boats depart every half hour from the harbour at high tide, while at low tide they depart from Castle Beach.
+A fleet of traditional wooden boats ferry passengers from Tenby to Caldey Island in the spring and summer months when the weather allows.
+Boats depart roughly every twenty minutes from the harbour at high tide, while at low tide they depart from Castle Beach.

 Caldey Island consists of two islands which are separated at high tide: Caldey Island and Little Caldey Island.
 Little Caldey Island is also known as St Margaret's Island or St Margaret's Isle, and lies off the north-western point of Caldey Island.
 It acquired its name in the 17th century, and is known for its seals and bird sanctuary.

 The island is mostly used for grazing.